busycaesar/Embeddings_And_Cosine_Similarity/Google/README.md

 1. Go to the [Google Cloud](https://console.cloud.google.com) and search `manage resources` and go to the `Manage Resources` page.

-2. Click the checkbox of the project that you created and click the `Delete` button on the top navigation bar.
-This will open a modal where you will be prompted to enter a project ID and go ahead to click the `Shut down anyway` to delete the project and its resource.
+2. Click the checkbox of the project that you created, and click the `Delete` button on the top navigation bar.
+This will open a modal where you will be prompted to enter a project ID and then click the `Shut down anyway` button to delete the project and its resources.